Depletion force: Osmotic pressure

 The depletion force is an effect of increased osmotic pressure in the surrounding solution.

 When colloids get sufficiently close, that is when their excluded volumes overlap, depletants are expelled from the interparticle region.
 This region between colloids then becomes a phase of pure solvent.
 When this occurs, there is a higher depletant concentration in the surrounding solution than in the interparticle region.
 The resulting density gradient gives rise to an osmotic pressure that is anisotropic in nature, acting on the outer sides of the colloids and promoting flocculation.
 If the hard-sphere approximation is employed, the osmotic pressure is:

-where $p_0$ is osmotic pressure and $\rho$ is number density of small spheres and $k_\mathrm{B}$ is Boltzmann's constant.
+where $p_0$ is osmotic pressure and $\rho$ is number density of small spheres and $k_\mathrm{B}$ is the Boltzmann constant.

-The Asakura–Oosawa model
+Asakura–Oosawa model

 Depletion forces were first described by Sho Asakura and Fumio Oosawa in 1954.
 In their model, the force is always considered to be attractive.
 Additionally, the force is considered to be proportional to the osmotic pressure.
 The Asakura–Oosawa model assumes low macromolecule densities and that the density distribution, $\rho(r)$, of the macromolecules is constant.
 Asakura and Oosawa described four cases in which depletion forces would occur.
 They first described the most general case as two solid plates in a solution of macromolecules.
 The principles for the first case were then extended to three additional cases.